-I was looking down the empty toilet paper aisle in my local supermarket at 10am when I received two consecutive phone calls from my friends Calum and Kai (Accelerate Estonia & Garage48), asking if I was particularly busy that evening and whether I had any time to spare in the days to come.
+I was looking down the empty toilet paper aisle in my local supermarket at 10am when I received two consecutive phone calls from my friends Calum and Kai (From Accelerate Estonia & Garage48 respectively), asking if I was particularly busy that evening and whether I had any time to spare in the days to come.
 It was Friday, March 13th, and Estonia had just declared a state of emergency.

 Our approach caught on.
-Within a week, twelve other digital hackathons had been started, and we were already planning to leverage their momentum to fight the corona virus crisis as it happened and build resilience for post-pandemic life.
+Within a week, twelve other digital hackathons had been started, and we were already planning to leverage their momentum and put together a global hackathon to fight the corona virus crisis as it happened, and build resilience for post-pandemic life.
 We called it The Global Hack.

 From analog to fully digital in 6 hours

 As part of the founding team behind Garage48, I had been organizing, acting as a mentor, and taking part in hackathons for ten years prior to all of this.
 But the hackathon on March 13th was our first experience working entirely online.
 We found ourselves in uncharted waters, but luckily this taught us quite a few things.

 The first lesson we learned is this: although digital channels are almost limitless and enable unprecedented growth, they can quickly get very messy.

 In-person hackathons usually bring together 60 to 200 participants in a physical venue with a big hall that can fit everyone in one place.
 For Hack the Crisis, we chose Slack as our main communication tool and de facto venue.
 The choice came naturally, as we had been using Slack professionally for years.
 Getting others to take part was as simple as a single click: “Join our Slack.”

 And boom!
 There it went.
 We had 600 participants in less than six hours, with a total of over 1,400 joining over the course of the event.
 I believe that this result was produced by a combination of two key factors: no-friction signup paired with a powerful message.